In this article, you will learn:

 A deactivated user cannot log in.
 You can view a list of deactivated users using a filter within your User List.
 Deactivated users will also be listed at the bottom of the User List by default.

-Deactivated users will not appear on any lists of users within the Tulip App Builder.
+Deactivated users will not appear on any lists of users within the Tulip App Editor.
 When a user is deactivated, they lose all permissions.

 Reactivating A User